raor2/DBSFinal/README.md

 Ryan, Daniel, Yang, Zhengneng

-## Data Cleaning
+## Area to County Mapping
 The Area column from the 'employmentData.csv' includes all counties from the NY state, which we will be directly using.

+###'pull_Area.py' creates a 'Area_Remap.csv' that output the distinct 'Area' column in the 'employmentData.csv' file and replicate any indivisual county to 'County'.

 However, some area are specified as two or three counties together, such as: 'Albany-Rensselaer-Schenectady Counties', in this case, we duplicate the data three times and categorized them as Albany County, Rensselaer County and Schenectady County respectively.

+###This part of the mapping was done by hand

 ## Application Features